EnterpriseDB/hdfs_fdw/README.md

 This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for [Hadoop][1] (HDFS).

-Please note that this version of hdfs_fdw works with PostgreSQL and EDB Postgres Advanced Server 14, 15, 16, 17, and 18.
+Please note that this version of hdfs_fdw works with PostgreSQL, EDB Postgres Advanced Server, and EDB Postgres Extended Server 14, 15, 16, 17, and 18.

 Installation
 ------------